The classification of 2-connected 7-manifolds: Invariants

-In sections Sections \ref{subsec:tfs_and_Gauss_sums}, \ref{subsec:families} and \ref{subsec:gr} we progressively build algebraic ``boundary invariants'' of characteristic forms.
-Section \ref{subsec:tfs_and_Gauss_sums} recalls the theory of refinements of torsion forms and Section \ref{subsec:families} shows how a characteristic form defines a family of refinements on its boundary.
-In Section \ref{subsec:gr} we define the generalised Eells-Kuiper invariant $\EK_M$ of $M$ using the characteristic form $(FH^4(W, \del W), \lambda_W, p_W)$ of a spin coboundary $W$ and Hirzebruch's characteristic class formulae for the $\wh A$-genus and the $L$-genus.
+of a spin coboundary $W$ for $M$ and identify it as the salient algebraic model for $W$.
+In sections Sections \ref{ss:tfs_and_Gauss_sums}, \ref{ss:families} and \ref{ss:gr} we progressively build algebraic ``boundary invariants'' of characteristic forms.
+Section \ref{ss:tfs_and_Gauss_sums} recalls the theory of refinements of torsion forms and Section \ref{ss:families} shows how a characteristic form defines a family of refinements on its boundary.
+In Section \ref{ss:gr} we define the generalised Eells-Kuiper invariant $\EK_M$ of $M$ using Hirzebruch's characteristic class formulae for the $\wh A$-genus and the $L$-genus.
 The generalised Eells-Kuiper invariant is a reduced defect invariant of the $\wh A$-genus.
-Finally in Section \ref{subsec:spin_c} we show how $\mu_M$ can be computed via a coboundary $W$ which is \spc rather than spin.
+In Section \ref{ss:spin_c} we show how $\mu_M$ can be computed via a coboundary $W$ which is \spc rather than spin.
+Finally, in Section \ref{ss:intrinsic} we give an intrinsic definition of the quadratic refinements defined via coboundaries in Section~\ref{ss:families}.